 Is it bad to have crooked teeth?

 Crooked teeth are extremely common.
-They are not a bad thing if they are not the cause of other dental issues, but having perfectly aligned teeth has many added bonuses.
-These include improved speech and function of one’s teeth and jaw, as well as increased confidence in a patient’s smile and overall appearance.
+They are not bad if they are not the cause of other dental issues.
+However, if you have perfectly aligned teeth, it has many bonuses.
+These include improved speech and function of one’s teeth and jaw and increased confidence in a patient’s smile and overall appearance.
+Aligned teeth are also easier to care for.
+They make patients less likely to develop oral health issues such as cavities and gum disease.

-If your teeth are crooked it can put extra pressure and tension on your jaw and facial muscles.
-When your jaw has to work harder to function it may cause headaches and muscle tension.
+If you have crooked teeth, it can put extra pressure and tension on your jaw and facial muscles.
+When your jaw works harder to function, it may cause headaches and muscle tension.
 This increases the risk of tooth damage.
+Left untreated, crooked teeth can also cause speech and digestive problems.

 What is the fastest way to straighten your teeth?

 The two most common and fastest ways to straighten teeth are metal braces and clear aligners, such as Invisalign.
-Invisalign is increasingly becoming a popular choice because esthetically it is difficult to see, while metal braces are very noticeable.
+Invisalign is increasingly becoming a popular choice because, esthetically, it is difficult to see, while metal braces are very noticeable.
+This allows patients to straighten their teeth discretely without wires and brackets.

 Schedule a Dental Exam Today

-If you are searching for a dentist that treats crooked teeth near Bel Air, MD and Fallston, MD, contact Harford County Dentistry.
-Call 410-994-2627 to schedule an appointment with Dr. Elliott or request an appointment online.
+If you are searching for a dentist that treats crooked teeth near Bel Air, MD, and Fallston, MD, contact Harford County Dentistry.
+Call 410-994-2627 to schedule an appointment or request an appointment online.

 Our dentist office is conveniently located at 1810 Bel Air Road in Fallston, Maryland.
-We serve patients in the Fallston, MD and Bel Air, MD area and gladly welcome new patients.
+We serve patients in Fallston, MD, and Bel Air, MD, and gladly welcome new patients.